kobaltz/swot/README.md

 * There may be a few false positives, missing institutions... maybe even a couple of typos.
 Contributions welcome!

 **Please note:** just because someone has verified that they own `lreilly@stanford.edu` does *not* mean that they're a student.
 They could be faculty, staff, alumnni, or maybe even an external contractor.
 If you're suddenly getting a lot of traffic from websites like [FatWallet](http://www.fatwallet.com) or [SlickDeals](http://www.slickdeals.net), you might want to find out why.
 If you're suddenly getting a lot of requests from a particular school, you should look into that too.
 It may be good business, word of mouth, or someone may have found a loophole.
 Swot gives you a *high confidence level* - not a guarantee.
 I recommend putting some controls in place or at least monitor how it's doing from time to time.

-### What is a swot?

-According to [UrbanDictionary](http://www.urbandictionary.com/define.php?term=swot) :blue_book:

-> A word used by morons to insult a person of superior academic abilities.

-or

-> [verb] To Swot; Revision undertaken preceding an examination.

-or

-> [backronym] Stupid Waste of Time

 ### Pop Quiz Answers